MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### Client certificates are prompting at every login

-If you are experiencing the client certificate popping up after opening a new tab, this might be due to settings hidden within **Internet Options**.
+If you're experiencing the client certificate popping up after opening a new tab, this might be due to settings hidden within **Internet Options**.

 | Browser | Steps |
 |---|---|